-Whether you’re buying or selling, knowing the best fashion brands to buy vintage can bring you huge advantages
+Whether you’re buying or selling, knowing the best fashion brands to buy vintage can bring you huge advantages – and loads of style!

 By Chiara Spagnoli Gabardi